Aaron Sorkin MasterClass Review: Will This Help You Master Screenwriting?

 Your prompt: a character has just received bad news, and it’s up to them to deliver it to someone else.
 Maybe they’re a reporter at a news outlet, or an aide on the president’s staff, or a parent sharing something unpleasant with their spouse.

 Take fifteen minutes to write.
-When you’re done, share your practice in the comments section, and be sure to leave feedback for your fellow writers.
+When you’re done, share your practice in the Pro Practice Workshop here, and be sure to leave feedback for your fellow writers.